 The current implementation still has a practical precision ceiling: if I zoom too far in, the browser can freeze.
 I do not remember running into issues at deeper zoom levels in my earlier C++ version using the GNU Multiple Precision Arithmetic Library.

 That is also where the coding agent has been most useful.
-It is good at helping me get started, scaffolding the UI, and accelerating implementation.
-It can also explain concepts reasonably well.
-But a tool still teaches me something different.
-A chatbot is turn-based and less effective for sustained exploration.
-A tool gives me something inspectable.
-If the behavior looks wrong, I can inspect the code directly instead of stopping at the explanation.
+It helped me get started, scaffold the UI, and move through implementation faster.
+But the useful artifact is the tool, not the transcript.
+The tool lets me inspect behavior directly.
+If the behavior looks wrong, I can change the input, rerun the model, or inspect the code instead of stopping at an explanation.

-For now, the pattern that has felt most useful to me is simpler: use the agent to help build a small tool, then learn by pushing on the model directly.
+The pattern I want to keep is simple: use the agent to help build a small tool, then test my understanding by pushing on the model directly.

 Get new posts by email